The-Zhou-Lab/SeedGerm-VIG/README.md

 In the repository, we provide algorithms (in Jupyter notebooks) using time series directed graph to track root tips to measure root emergence during the germination procedure, as well as a new approach to examine speed and uniformity of germination (i.e. seed vigour assessment).
 The datasets also include 21 commercial wheat genotypes, and 6 rice and 12 barley genotypes.

 ## The main files are as follows:
+### The exemplar time-series images -- G7
+### The exemplar outputs of YOLOv8x-Germ & U-net models
+### The extracted traits of G7

+## The attached files in 'release' page are as follows:
 ### Dataset <br>
 (1) The 'SeedVig-phase' dataset for object detection, predicting seed-level germination phases (such as imbibition, protrusion, radicle emergence, and seedling establishment); <br>